convergencelabs/convergence-io/pages/roadmap.md

 ## v1.1.0

-  * **Complex Rich Text Support**: Complex rich text support for editors like CKEditor 5.
+  * **Stable Rich Text Support**: Complex rich text support for editors like CKEditor 5.
   * **Local Undo Support**: The ability to undo local actions, in the face of remote changes.
+  * **Stable Offline Support**: The ability to undo local actions, in the face of remote changes.

 ## Future Releases
   * **Database Abstraction Layer**: the ability to use other databases to back Convergence.
 Current thoughts include PostgreSQL and MongoDB.